casantosmu/tyex/README.md

 )
 ```

-### Generate OpenAPI Documentation
+### Generating OpenAPI Documentation

-The `tyex.openapi()` middleware automatically generates an OpenAPI document from your handlers:
+#### Option 1: Using the Middleware

+The `tyex.openapi()` middleware provides a quick way to expose your documentation on a route.
+It generates the spec on the first request.

 ```typescript
 // Basic usage